2017 Grants Program

 What Grants are available?

 Linux Australia Grants can be sought for the following purposes:

-- Overhead costs such as some bit of hardware, or bandwidth for an open source, open data, open hardware, open education, or open culture project
+- Overhead costs such as hardware, or bandwidth for an open source, open data, open hardware, open education, or open culture project

 - Resources such as web space, hosting, mailing lists

 - Advertising or media coverage of an open source, open data, open government, open education, open hardware or open culture event or conference

-- Bulk ordering of items that may be useful to many LUGs/SIGs
+- Bulk ordering of items that may be useful to user groups or special interest groups

 - Support costs for a community project that utilises Free and Open Source Software, data, hardware etc.

 - Outline the project, timelines, objectives, deliverables, risks, risk mitigation and skills of the project team as specifically as possible

 - Be a person willing to take responsibility for making the request on behalf of the project